 What can make or break a safari?
 Only the opportunity to live your safari dreams, of course!
 Despite their proximity to one another, safari experiences in Kenyan and Tanzanian game reserves can be surprisingly different.
 While watching river crossings during the wildebeest migration in Kenya can be a thrilling experience, Tanzania is just as special with the calving season at the end of the migration.
 So, before you decide on which wilderness safari is for you, consider what experiences you would prefer.

 In the Ol Pejeta Conservancy of Kenya, set out lion tracking armed with antennas that alert you to the whereabouts of these sneaky big cats!
 Set out on a camel safari and tackle the plains of Laikipia, or go horseback riding alongside endangered rhinos!
 Ride through the golden grasslands of the Mara, and visit local villages where children welcome you with open arms.
 At the giraffe center, your time is well-spent watching these elegant creatures while enjoying a pleasant meal, and at the elephant orphanage, you can do your bit to help rescued babies literally find their feet!
-End your vacation amid the swaying palms of pristine Diani Beach – soaking in the sun and the surf, this is your perfect safari honeymoon!
+End with a beach vacation amid the swaying palms of pristine Diani – soaking in the sun and the surf, this is your perfect honeymoon safari !

 Pristine Diani Beach on the Kenyan Coast is ideal for your safari honeymoon.

-Tanzania on the other hand, offers a wonderful balance between wildlife experiences and cultural encounters.
+Tanzania on the other hand, offers a wonderful combination of wildlife safaris and cultural encounters.
 Walk alongside gentle giants in Serengeti National Park or tackle the precarious pathway atop the Ngorongoro Crater.
 Climb Mount Kilimanjaro – the highest peak in all of Africa.
 Swim with whale sharks, snorkel in coral wonderlands or picnic on sandbars – your options are many.
 Or laze your days away on pristine Zanzibar beaches and your evenings aboard a cruising dhow by the azure waters of Pemba or Mnemba, soaking in the allure of the distant Spice Islands.

 Soak in the allure of the Spice Islands as you walk, swim, snorkel, or cruise around Zanzibar.